5l1v3r1/p0wnedReverse/README.md

 ### How to use it:

-Just run the executables or...
+Setup your DNS or TCP listener and run the executable or...

 To run as x86 binary and bypass Applocker (Credits for this great bypass go to Casey Smith aka subTee):